Losant/losant-docs/docs/workflows/triggers/on-disconnect.md

 # On Disconnect Trigger

-The on disconnect trigger will trigger a workflow whenever one or more devices disconnect from the Structure platform.
+The on disconnect trigger will trigger a workflow whenever one or more devices disconnect from the Losant platform.

 ![On Disconnect Trigger](/images/workflows/triggers/on-disconnect-trigger.png "On Disconnect Trigger")

 ## Configuration

 The on disconnect trigger can be configured with one or more specific devices, or a selection of tags (or both).
-When a device that matches anything in the selection disconnects from Structure, the workflow will trigger.
+When a device that matches anything in the selection disconnects from Losant, the workflow will trigger.
 See the [device query](/devices/device-queries/) documentation for more info about how id and tag matching works.

 ![On Disconnect Trigger Config](/images/workflows/triggers/on-disconnect-trigger-config.png "On Disconnect Trigger Config")

-In the above example, the workflow will be triggered whenever any device that has a `location` tag disconnects from Structure.
+In the above example, the workflow will be triggered whenever any device that has a `location` tag disconnects from Losant.

 ## Payload